sundarnagarajan/googlevoice-appliance/README.md

 I found [How-To: Ubuntu Server 18.04.01 (Bionic Beaver) on the Raspberry Pi 3 B+](https://www.invik.xyz/linux/Ubuntu-Server-18-04-1-RasPi3Bp/) and managed to follow it to get Ubuntu 18.04 Bionic on my Raspberry Pi 3 Model B+.
 I then used the [HOWTO](https://community.freepbx.org/t/how-to-guide-for-google-voice-with-freepbx-14-asterisk-gvsip-ubuntu-18-04/50933/1) above to get asterisk compiled and working with Google Voice

 I wanted to automate most of the steps, so that I could perform them multiple times.
 One thing led to the next, and the result is this repository, which I hope will be useful to people with similar needs to mine.

+## Limitations
+- When using Ubuntu 18.04 Bionic, libspeex1 package (wrongly?) conflicts with asterisk package with version > 13.
+Solution in THAT case is to rename package name in DEB that we build to 'asterisk-gvsip'
+- DEB file generated on Ubuntu 18.04 Bionic cannot be installed on Raspbian Stretch minimal and vice versa because I generate a DEB file with dependencies strictly bound to minimum required package versions - and these dependencies (probably) will not be met in the other operating system.
+Solution is to build from source on each operating system.
+- Current scripts do not include support for Opus - required / beneficial for Google Voice.
+Working on integrating Opus patches from [trad/asterisk-opus](https://github.com/traud/asterisk-opus).
+Have tries the patches, and Opus support works.

 ## Getting started
 ### Installation